Desert of Namibia

-Desert of Namibia (ナミビアの砂漠) is a 2024 psychological drama film directed and written by Yôko Yamanaka.
+Desert of Namibia (ナミビアの砂漠) is a 2024 psychological drama film directed and written by Yoko Yamanaka.
 It stars Yuumi Kawai, Daichi Kaneko, and Kanichiro.
 For her performance, Kawai won a Blue Ribbon Award for Best Actress and received nominations at the 17th Asia Pacific Screen Awards and 18th Asian Film Awards.

 The film had its world premiere at the 2024 Cannes Film Festival on 17 May 2024, where it won the FIPRESCI Prize – Parallel Sections.